Altinity/clickhouse-regression/README.md

 ## [Running tests locally](#table-of-contents)

-You can run tests locally by passing `--local` and `--clickhouse-binary-path` to the top level `regression.py` or `cd` into any sub-folders to run suite specific `regression.py`.
+You can run tests locally by passing `--local` and `--clickhouse-binary-path` to the top level `regression.py` or `cd` into any sub-folders to run suite-specific `regression.py`.

 * `--local` specifies that regression will be run locally
 * `--clickhouse-binary-path` specifies the path to the ClickHouse binary on the host machine that will be used during the regression run.
-You can also use docker image that should have `docker://` prefix.
+You can also use a docker image that should have `docker://` prefix.
   For example, `--clickhouse-binary-path docker://clickhouse/clickhouse-server:22.3.6.5-alpine`

-> Note: you can pass `-h` or `--help` argument to the `regression.py` to see a help message.
+> Note: you can pass the `-h` or `--help` argument to the `regression.py` to see a help message.
 >
 > ```bash
 > python3 regression.py -h
 > ```

-> Note: make sure that the ClickHouse binary has correct permissions.
+> Note: Make sure that the ClickHouse binary has correct permissions.
-> If you are using `/usr/bin/clickhouse` its owner and group is set to `root:root` by default
+> If you are using `/usr/bin/clickhouse` its owner and group are set to `root:root` by default
 > and it needs to be changed to `clickhouse:clickhouse`.
 You can change the owner and the group
 > using the following command.
 >